 The City of Richmond contracts with Republic Services for curbside garbage and recycling services.
 We offer twice a week curbside residential solid waste (automation) collection.
 Poly carts must be placed within three feet of the street.
 Each residence is provided one 96-gallon poly cart.
 We recommend that the customers place their garbage in bags and then place the bags in the poly cart.
 This will keep your poly cart clean and sanitary.
 Four heavy items are allowed for once-a-month collection on the second Wednesday of the month.
 All solid waste, recycling, heavy item (once-a-month) and lawn/limb compost shall be placed at the curb no later than 7:00 a.m. on the day of collection.

 Lawn clippings and tree limbs are collected every Wednesday.
 Bundled tree limbs/trimmings and hedge cuttings shall not exceed four (4) feet in length or four (4) inches in diameter.
 Tree stumps and large limbs shall be no longer than two feet in length and have a diameter equal to or less than 6 inches.
 Each bundle cannot weigh more than 50 pounds.
 Bags of lawn clippings cannot weigh more than 50 pounds.
 Contractor shall collect up to 15 cubic yards of unbundled tree limbs from any one resident on collection day.
+The blue Poly Carts for trash are not to be used for disposal of yard debris.
 This type of debris is taken to Living Earth Technologies for composting and not to the landfill, thereby conserving landfill space.

 We ask that each household dispose of old tires, motor oil, transmission fluid, anti-freeze, oil filters, power steering fluid, lead acid batteries, cell phone batteries, VCR batteries, button batteries and all rechargeable batteries at the Fort Bend County Recycling and Environmental Center located at 1200 Blume Road.
 Their telephone numbers are 281.633.7581 or 281.342.5226.
 Also, motor oil can be taken for recycling to Jiffy Lube or a like store.
 Common non-rechargeable household batteries can be disposed of in your regular household trash.